 Design and production are usually lengthy and cumbersome processes.
 Sometimes it takes almost a year to plan and launch products.
 Especially start-ups are part of the solution: They manage to react quickly to the procurement and development of products, to shorten production times and to optimize sales.

 The increasing desire to produce or personalize products on demand may be driven by smaller companies.
-A new generation of start-ups are making bespoke and custom-made products that are more than ever for their uniqueness and perfect fit Sustainability contributes.
+A new generation of start-ups provides tailor-made products that are made to order and which, thanks to their uniqueness and perfect fit, contribute to greater sustainability.
 Larger companies could do this through pilot projects.

 5. Second hand and vintage